lpan/lpan.github.io/_posts/2018-12-22-one-liner-dropbox-client.md

 # entr

-[entr](http://eradman.com/entrproject/) is a command runner that uses the [inotify](http://man.he.net/?section=all&topic=inotify) API.
-It basically allows you to run a command based on file changes without *polling* the file system.
+[entr](http://eradman.com/entrproject/) is a command runner that leverages the [inotify](http://man.he.net/?section=all&topic=inotify) API.
+It basically allows you to run a command triggered by file changes, without *polling* the file system.

-From their official documentation, one of the common usages is to *rebuild the project when any of the source files change*.
+From their [documentation](http://eradman.com/entrproject/), one of the common usages is to *rebuild the project when any of the source files change*.

 ```
 ag -l | entr make